climber2002/zendesk-search/README.md

 ### IndexRepository

 To improve the performance of the search we can't search each entity one by one, otherwise the search response will increase linearly as entities grows.
 So we use a data structure called `Inverted Index` to improve response time.
-The `IndexRepository` is a repository which stores a bunch of inverted index.
+The `IndexRepository` is a repository which stores a bunch of inverted indexes.

 #### InvertedIndex

 The `InvertedIndex` is a data structure which stores mappings from content to entity id.
 For example, when we add an entity, the entity will not only be added into the `EntityRepository`, but also its all field values will be indexed into some `InvertedIndex`.
-The main structure in `InvertedIndex` is a hash which maps a value to a set of entity ids.
+The main structure in `InvertedIndex` is a hash which maps a term to a set of entity ids.
 For example, for the User's `role` field, if it maps the value `admin` to user ids `1` and `3`, then when the user searches `admin` against `role` field, it takes time complexity `O(1)` to find the two entity ids whose role field is `admin`.

 Each `InvertedIndex` object will manage the inverted index for a particular field of an entity type.
 And `EntityIndex` manages the inverted index for all fields of an entity type (discussed later).